LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP4_firstvmubuntu.md

 ## Linux For beginners (navigation)
 Learn more Linux commands
 > To get Linux practice please checkout [Linux Journey](https://linuxjourney.com/)
-> To learn more linux commands please see [Digital Oceans Linux Examples](https://www.digitalocean.com/community/tutorials/linux-commands)
+> To learn more Linux commands please see [Digital Oceans Linux Examples](https://www.digitalocean.com/community/tutorials/linux-commands)
 {.is-info}

 **Linux Commands**

-Linux and specifically Linux Server is administrated (controlled) primarily through the Command Line interface (CLI), being able to understand and navigate your way through the CLI is critical for the remainder of this course.
+Linux, specifically Linux Server, is administrated (controlled) primarily through the Command Line Interface (CLI); understanding and navigating your way through the CLI is critical for the remainder of this course.

-For the simplicity and timeliness of this episode, I am going to cover how to navigate within the Linux CLI but futher episodes and articles will explain commands before they are used.
+For the simplicity and timeliness of this episode, I will cover how to navigate within the Linux CLI but further episodes and articles will explain commands before they are used.

 Navigation commands:
 Here are some common CLI (Command-Line Interface) commands used in Debian-based Linux distributions like Debian itself, Ubuntu, and Linux Mint:

-The CLI has three major indicators in red, your username, in yellow the device you are currently connected to, and then a symbol of ~$ or ~#.
+The CLI has three major indicators in red: your username, in yellow the device you are currently connected to, and then a symbol of ~$ or ~#.

-When you see the $ symbol in the Linux CLI, it typically indicates that the shell prompt is in the regular user mode.
+The $ symbol in the Linux CLI typically indicates that the shell prompt is in regular user mode.
 This means you're logged in as a regular user and have limited permissions.

-When you see the # symbol in the Linux CLI, it indicates that the shell prompt is in the root or superuser mode.
+The # symbol in the Linux CLI indicates that the shell prompt is in the root or superuser mode.
 This means you have administrative privileges and can perform tasks that require elevated permissions, such as installing software or modifying system configurations.

 <a href="/images/EP4_firstvmubuntu/ubuntu_user.png" class="image-expand">
     <img src="/images/EP4_firstvmubuntu/ubuntu_user.png" alt="Description of your image">
 </a>